Society of Radiographers: Trade Union activities

 The society has a membership base throughout the United Kingdom.
-As such, the Trade Union is associated with the Trade Union Congress (TUC) in the United Kingdom and with the Scottish Trade Union Congress (STUC).
+As such, the Trade Union is associated with the Trades Union Congress (TUC) in the United Kingdom and with the Scottish Trades Union Congress (STUC).
 The organisation was previously associated with the Irish Congress of Trade Unions(ICTU) but it left in 2013 citing financial constraints as the reason.
 In 2003, before leaving and whilst still in affliction with the ICTU, the society opposed a motion to restrict affiliation of small unions with the ICTU stating that the motion was "about bureaucracy."

 The Society of Radiographers Benevolent Fund

 The Society of Radiographers Benevolent Fund is a registered charity (No. 326398) and it assists SoR members, former members and their families in times of hardship or distress and in particular the old, the sick and the incapacitated among members and former members.
 Information on the activities of the Benevolent Fund is published on the website of the UK's Charity Commission.